 While most operations are coy about where their hair comes from, Dan Choi’s Remy New York is completely transparent about its supply chain

-Remy New York is bringing much-needed transparency the booming hair extension industry, which is rarely regulated.
+Remy New York is bringing much-needed transparency to the booming hair extension industry, which is rarely regulated.
 While most operations are coy about where their hair comes from for the extensions and wigs they create, Dan Choi’s fair-trade business is completely open about its supply chain.

 The “virgin remy” hair used by Remy New York is ethically sourced, and it pays high prices for it.
 Virgin remy is considered a premium grade in the industry, as it is pure and unprocessed, so products made of it fetch a high price.
 Choi’s company also focuses on creating work opportunities for women in the US, teaching those interested how to make hair extensions and helping to drive clients their way.